sourcegraph/handbook/content/direction/enablement/delivery/index.md

 ## Mission

 Enable any Sourcegraph prospect or customer to use Sourcegraph in a way fits within their environment and allows them to easily access the value that our product provides.
-Make it as easy as possible for customers to access the value of Sourcegraph's latest developments through a simple upgrade process
+Make it as easy as possible for customers to access the value of Sourcegraph's latest developments through a simple upgrade process.

 ## Vision